-A. In the event any affected employee is required to work more than two (2) working days in succession in a classification higher than that for which he/she is being compensated, in an unforeseen situation, such employee shall receive ten percent (10%) increase over his/her normal compensation, or the rate of compensation of the position filled, whichever is less, for the time over two days when such employee works in the higher classification.
+A. In the event any affected employee is required to work more than five (5) working days in succession in a classification higher than that for which he/she is being compensated, in an unforeseen situation, such employee shall receive ten percent (10%) increase over his/her normal compensation, or the rate of compensation of the position filled, whichever is less, for the time over five days when such employee works in the higher classification.

-In the event of planned assignment due to vacation or other cause known in advance, such move-up pay shall be paid for all time worked if such work exceeds two successive working days, including the first two days worked.
+In the event of planned assignment due to vacation or other cause known in advance, such move-up pay shall be paid for all time worked if such work exceeds five successive working days, including the first five days worked.

-- B. Position for which said "move-up" pay is eligible is as follows: Acting Public Work's Supervisor. - C. For the purposes of this memorandum, base compensation is defined as the base salary paid to the employee without additions for overtime, medical insurance, longevity, expense or other benefits.
-If any affected employee is requested to work in a higher class for a cumulative total of ten (10) days, not including vacations and/or days off due to flexible work schedule, during any fiscal year, such employee shall then be paid at the increased rate for all such days worked.
+- B. For the purposes of this memorandum, base compensation is defined as the base salary paid to the employee without additions for overtime, medical insurance, longevity, expense or other benefits.
+If any affected employee is requested to work in a higher class for a cumulative total of ten (10) days, not including vacations and/or days off due to flexible work schedule, during any fiscal year, such employee shall then be paid at the increased rate for all such days worked. - C. The employee appointed to work in a Move-Up Assignment must be capable of handling the major duties of the higher level classification without any more supervision than an employee who regularly works in the higher classification.
+Move-Up Pay does not apply to the performance of certain portions or duties of the higher position.